Nicolás Gorosito: Slovakia

 In 2011, after a short spell with Sportivo Belgrano, Gorosito moved abroad for the first time in his career, after agreeing to a contract with Corgoň liga club Senica.
 He made his debut for the club on 26 February, in a 3–0 home win against Dukla Banská Bystrica.

 Gorosito scored his first goal abroad on 23 July 2011, but in a 3–2 away loss against Slovan Bratislava.
 On 18 June 2012, he completed a move to the latter club for an undisclosed fee, on a four-year contract.

 Getafe

 On 14 June 2016, free agent Gorosito signed a one-year deal with Getafe in Segunda División.
 On 8 July 2017, after contributing with one goal in 27 appearances as his side achieved promotion to La Liga, he renewed his contract for a further season.

 Albacete

 On 13 January 2018, after making no league appearances during the first half of the campaign, Gorosito signed an 18-month contract with Albacete in the second division.
 He left the club in 2021, after suffering relegation.

 Alcorcón

 On 25 July 2021, Gorosito agreed to a deal with AD Alcorcón, also in the Spanish second division.

+FC Spartak Trnava

+In the summer of 2013, Gorosito joined FC Spartak Trnava, as Spartak needed an experienced defender before starting in the Conference League after the long-term injury of their main central defender Lukáš Štetina.
+Gorosito debuted for Spartak in a 1–1 draw against FK Auda in the 1st round of the Conference league.
+He made his league debut in a 2–1 loss against AS Trenčín.
+Gorosito would play in the play-offs to the group stages of the Conference League against SC Dnipro-1 in Košice.
+Although he scored an own goal in the 61st minute, Spartak would win 3–2 on aggregate after a goal by Martin Bukata in the 106th minute.
+Altogether, the thirty-five-year-old footballer would play four matches in the preliminary rounds of the Conference League in the Trnava jersey during the autumn.
+He managed to play one match in the group stage in Bulgaria against Ludogorets, getting injured and being subbed off at halftime.
+He played five matches for Trnava in the league and one in the Slovak Cup.
+In the winter of 2024, he joined fellow league outfit FC Košice.